YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should you send before an online consultation?

 Also send your age, family history, medication use, previous procedures, preferred haircut length, and what bothers you most, whether that is height, corners, temples, density, crown, or styling.
-If you have a photo reference, send it as a taste reference, not as a demand that should be copied.
+If you have a photo reference, send it as a taste reference, not as a demand to copy.

-The reply you want is not only a graft number.
-You want a design explanation.
-The clinic should tell you what is realistic now, what should wait, what might never be safe, and what should be preserved for later.
+A useful reply is not only a graft number.
+It explains what is realistic now, what can wait, what may never be safe, and what needs to be preserved for later.

 A natural Asian hair transplant result comes from individual planning, not from a special template.
-The surgeon should understand how the hair behaves visually, how the face is framed, and how the donor supply must last.
+The surgeon has to understand how the hair behaves visually, how the face is framed, and how the donor reserve must last.

-If a consultation jumps straight to a low line and a large graft number without discussing hair shaft, contrast, direction, temples, and donor reserve, I would slow the decision down.
+If a consultation jumps straight to a low line and a large graft number without discussing hair shaft, contrast, direction, temples, and donor reserve, slow the decision down before surgery is booked.

 The rule I use is simple but strict.
 Design the hairline that can still look natural when the hair is wet, lifted, shorter, and older.
 That plan is easier to defend years later.